 Jia Jiang adventures boldly into a territory so many of us fear: rejection.

 Throughout much of the developed world, gainful employment is seen as almost a fundamental right.
-But what if, in the not-too-distant future, there won’t be enough jobs to go around?
+But what if, in the not-too-distant future, there aren't enough jobs to go around?
 That’s what some economists think will happen as robots and artificial intelligence increasingly becomes capable of performing human tasks: Technology is replacing human brains as well as brawn.
 Full article

 Diana Laufenberg shares 3 surprising things she has learned about teaching -- including a key insight about learning from mistakes.